 The trader is obliged to obtain consent for their processing from the data subject or when needed for the performance of a contract.

 The data controller may be a legal or natural person who:

-- determine the manner and purpose of acquisition and processing
+- determines the manner and purpose of acquisition and processing;